NathanCheshire/AVL-Loader/README.md

 ### Made for data structures

 ### Instructions I was given for this homework project (full PDF in files)
-Attention!!!
-You will be using your BST tree or the BST code base I have provided for this project.
-For this assignment you must implement an AVL which stores strings.
-Your AVL must implement all of the basic operations we have talked about in class.

-Attention!!!
-You will be using your AVL tree or the AVL code base I have provided for this project.
-You will also need to use the stack and vector STL’s.

-For this assignment you will be extending the functionality of your AVL program to including reading from and writing to a data file.
-This data file will store the post order traversal of the tree – I have found that writing the string stored by each node on separate lines makes for an easy to read and write format.

 You should then write a program that allows a user to interact with an instance of the AVL you have implemented.
 This program should implement a text-based interface that allows the user to: